xyproto/sealion/README.md

 # Manual Setup

-This should not normally be needed, since `sealion-setup` handles this per user.
+The following is not normally needed, since `sealion-setup` handles this per user, but it helps to explain what is being set up by `sealion-setup`:

-### Bash setup
+### Manual Bash setup

 * Add the following to your `~/.bashrc`: